Prosecutor in Hunter Biden case is given special counsel status by attorney general

 Mr Weiss had previously been investigating Hunter Biden since 2019.
 Mr Garland and the Department of Justice allowed Mr Weiss to stay on board as US attorney when Mr Biden took office in 2021 to continue his investigation of Mr Biden.

 In July, Mr Biden looked set to enter into a plea deal for unpaid taxes and lying on a federal application for a firearm.
-Republicans, including former president Donald Trump, had decried the deal despite the fact that Mr Trump nominated Mr Weiss and Republicans in the Senate voted to confirm him in 2018.
+Republicans, including former president Donald Trump, had decried the agreement as a sweetheart deal.
+Many Republicans argued that the younger Mr Biden received preferential treatment because he is the president’s son despite the fact that Mr Trump nominated Mr Weiss and Republicans in the Senate voted to confirm him in 2018.

 Then in late July, Mr Biden pleaded not guilty to two of the charges after the presiding judge questioned whether the deal would prohibit the federal government from prosecuting him for other crimes he might have committed in the future.